Ladeiraalexandre/Ladeiraalexandre/README.md

 - 👋 Hi, I’m Alexandre Ladeira
 - 👀 I’m interested in data.
-Data is
+Data is the past, the present and the future
 - 🌱 I’m currently learning Python and R
 - 💞️ I’m looking to collaborate on social projects of music
 - 📫 How to reach me: in my house... with my sons